Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, he explained that the number of doctors will increase by 20,000 in the next 20 years, but people's income and health care needs will also increase due to the rapidly aging population.
 In addition, this money will also establish a safe legal system to better protect doctors from excessive medical malpractice lawsuits.

-Earlier, more than 12,000 interns and residents in South Korea went on strike at many general hospitals across the country over the past month to protest the increase in quotas.
-They said that the increase in medical school enrollment quotas would affect the quality of education and medical services, and lead to a surplus of doctors.
-Instead, the medical workers proposed raising salaries for specialists and improving the legal framework for medical malpractice lawsuits.
+More than 12,000 interns and residents in South Korea have been on strike at general hospitals across the country for the past month to protest against the quota increase.
+They say the increase in medical school enrollment will affect the quality of education and medical services, and lead to a surplus of doctors.
+Instead, the medical workers have proposed raising salaries for specialists and improving the legal framework for medical malpractice lawsuits.

 The crisis continues

-Some emergency departments at major hospitals have been turning away patients or reducing procedures since April 1, as medical professors at major hospitals have announced they will reduce their working hours due to fatigue from taking on the many responsibilities left by departing interns.
-Earlier, a series of leading professors at most of the country's 40 medical schools began submitting their resignations last week.
+Several emergency departments at major hospitals have been turning away patients or reducing procedures since April 1, as medical professors at major hospitals have announced they will reduce their working hours due to fatigue from taking on the many tasks left by departing interns.
+Earlier, a series of leading professors at most of the 40 medical schools nationwide began submitting their resignations last week.

 Doctors take part in a protest against the government's plan to increase medical school enrollment in Seoul on March 3, 2024.

-According to the National Emergency Medical Center, the emergency department at Asan Medical Center, one of five major general hospitals in Seoul, has announced that it is unable to treat stroke patients.
-Another major hospital in Seoul, St. Mary's Hospital Seoul, has announced that its emergency room is unable to accept non-critical patients.
+According to the National Emergency Medical Center, the emergency department at Asan Medical Center, one of Seoul's five major general hospitals, has announced that it is unable to treat stroke patients.
+Another major hospital in Seoul, Seoul St. Mary's Hospital, has announced that its emergency room cannot accept non-critical patients.

-President Yoon Suk-yeol said he had made every effort to refute accusations that the government had not consulted the medical community by listing the dates and times the doctors’ groups had met and naming the groups involved.
-At the same time, Yoon said the doctors’ groups did not propose a specific number to increase the enrollment quota, but merely repeated their argument that there was no shortage of doctors.
+President Yoon Suk Yeol said he had made every effort to refute accusations that the government had not consulted the medical community by listing the dates and number of meetings with the doctors' groups and naming the groups involved.
+At the same time, Mr. Yoon said the doctors' groups did not propose a specific increase in the enrollment quota, but merely repeated their argument that there was no shortage of doctors.

 Mr. Yoon called on trainee doctors to return to work, noting that relevant procedures were underway to punish those who refused to comply with the order.